guybedford/proposal-export-star-default/README.md

 export { default } from './lodash@4.17.2/index.js';
 ```

-_If we don't include the default export when it is needed, we may miss the `default`, and if do we include
+_If we don't include the default export when it is needed we may miss the `default`, but if do we include
-it when it isn't needed, we will get an error.
+it when it isn't needed we will get an error.
 This restriction has thus added a new static analysis
 concern to what would otherwise be a simple server response._

 ## Proposal